 Saturday Recital Series

 The EMS hosts a termly recital series in the Shulman Auditorium and the Chapel, which is open to all.
 Performers range from top-tier student musicians to world-renowned professionals.
 Admission is free with a retiring collection.
-This term’s programme can be found on the term card, available here.
+Find information about recitals on the EMS website.

 Stay up to date